 “Don’t you even think about it!”
 Nathalie said to her sister, pushed her aside and closed the window.
 “I have no idea how on earth could something like that even happen but it obviously did happen,” she said and looked at Chloe’s belly that all of a sudden looked bigger than usual.
 “Why didn’t you use a condom?”

 “Of course we did!
-Do you really think I wanted this baby?!”
+Do you really think we planned this baby?!”
 Chloe said and pointed at her bump.

 “Well, then I think there’s a chance that you’re not pregnant.
 Maybe it was really the smell that made you feel nauseous.
 I kinda feel sick myself right now.”